vamshipv/NLP-Project/README.md

 ### 8. Logging

-All operations are thoroughly logged for transparency and debugging:
+All operations are thoroughly logged:

 * `summary_log.json`: This file records the original query, the generated summary, and all source chunks used to create the summary.